aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 ## Curriculum Design Tips

-   1. Developing proficiency in arithmetic of whole numbers and positive common fractions.
+   1. Developing proficiency in arithmetic.
        - An alternative to compulsory memorization of time table, is to make the tables available to them during exercises and exams, but give them complex multi-step arithmetic exercises, such that the students themselves realize the need to memorize some parts of the time table due to the frequent lookups.
        - Can teach a first phase of fractions arithmetic in which fractions have the same denominators, there is no multiplication, and division of fractions taught as equivalent to whole number division.
        - Ensure early algebra students can compare any two positive real numbers to determine which is greater, or arrange on number line in correct order.